s19835/pg-opt-toolkit/README.md

 ## Project Setup

 ### Prerequisites

 Ensure you have the following installed:

 - **Go 1.18+**
 - **PostgreSQL (Latest version recommended)**
 - **Git**

+## Project dependencies

+- we are using "github.com/jackc/pgx/v5/stdlib" for connection
+  - To keep dependencies minimal
+  - We don't need advanced pooling features
+  - Standard database/sql interface is prefered